 Although Christmas is relatively new to this society, it is quite widely celebrated throughout Japan.
 As expected, they have their own set of traditions that may differ from other parts of the world.
 Here, I've made a list of some of the traditions that seem different to me.

-Wasei-eigo, or "Japanized" English, can be confusing because the words hold a different meaning than what we are used to.
+Wasei-eigo, or "Japanized" English, can be confusing because the words have different meanings than what we are used to.
 Knowing these meanings may help you avoid an embarrassing misunderstanding!
-Here, I introduce some of the many English words that are used differently when spoken in Japan.
+Here are some English words, like "revenge" and "host," that are used differently in Japan.

 Summer in Japan is almost unbearably hot.
-Read this article to find out what to take, what to eat and where to go in order to keep cool and beat the heat.
+Read this article to find out what to take, what to eat and where to go in order to keep cool and beat the heat from June to August.
 The last thing you want is to be cooped up in an air-conditioned hotel or to spend your whole vacation in shopping malls.

 It's very easy to pick out the most recent trends in Japan because you'll see them everywhere.
 Here are some of the most noticeable ones in spring of 2018.

 This is a story of one person's experience of loosing a baby.
-If you have experienced a loss or know somebody who has, this article may be helpful in understanding how to heal and the long journey.
+Read about how the Japanese hospital dealt with the loss and the emotions involved.
+If you have experienced a loss or know somebody who has, this article may be helpful in understanding how to heal and live through the long journey ahead.

-Whether you're a pregnant foreigner or planning to get pregnant in Japan, or if you are just interested in the differences between the Japan and the West, this article details some surprising facts.
+Whether you're a pregnant foreigner, planning to get pregnant in Japan, or are just interested in the differences between Japan and the West, this article details some surprising facts.